mouaadboutaj/bscraper/README.md

-# BScreaper
+# BScraper
-BScreaper.
+BScraper.
 A library to crawl websites for Tor

 The BScraper library helps you to crawl Tor's websites and extract information from them